Ferriday police search for man in connection to murder - Mississippi's Best Community Newspaper

 “We were able to identify the perpetrator through a very comprehensive investigation,” Curry said.

-Curry said police are actively searching for Jones and asked anyone with information about his whereabouts to contact their local law enforcement agency or the Ferriday Police Department at 318-757-3606.
+Curry said police are actively searching for Kelly and asked anyone with information on his whereabouts to contact their local law enforcement agency or the Ferriday Police Department at 318-757-3606.

-Jones is a Black male with a braided hairstyle and is approximately 6 feet tall with a slim build, Curry said.
+Kelly is a Black male with a braided hairstyle and is approximately 6 feet tall with a slim build, Curry said.

 Late Gov. William Winter instrumental in establishing Natchez Literary Celebration